Don Walsh: Media

+Several months after Trieste made its successful exploration of Challenger Deep, Walsh appeared as himself on March 27, 1961 episode of the CBS game show To Tell the Truth.

 Walsh visited the wreck of the RMS Titanic on board the submersible MIR 2 on 20 July 2001.

 Walsh joined the team that oversaw the dive of the Deepsea Challenger mission, during which James Cameron dived solo to the bottom of the Challenger Deep, on March 26, 2012.

 Walsh was the inspiration for Chris Wright's 2015 book No More Worlds to Conquer, and his interview constitutes the opening chapter.
 The book, about moving on from the defining moment in one's life, was inspired by Walsh's answer to Wright's question, "What came next after the Trieste dive?"
 Walsh responded, "Well, a lot of people think I died."